Edinburgh Waverley railway station: North Bridge Station

+Recent history

 British Rail brought railway electrification in 1991 with electric trains on the East Coast Main Line to Glasgow Central and via York to London King's Cross.
 The station's large size and the unusual topography of its surroundings mean that it contains a large amount of valuable, centrally located land.
 The station's successive owners, British Rail, Railtrack and its current owner Network Rail have been criticised for underusing the valuable city-centre spaces available within, there being a legal covenant preventing any upwards extension, which would obstruct the view of Arthur's Seat from Princes Street.
 The elevated walkway linking the Waverley Steps (from Princes Street to Market Street) has been upgraded with the recommissioning of the suburban platforms (at the south) and provision of additional through platforms to the north to serve the increased proportion of through rail traffic.

 During 2006 and 2007, parts of Waverley were extensively refurbished, including two new through platforms and the electrification of platforms 12 to 18 in preparation for electric trains from the Airdrie-Bathgate Rail Link and future lines in Scotland to be electrified by the EGIP (Edinburgh/Glasgow Improvement Project).

 From 2010 to 2012, the glazing of the roof of Waverley station was entirely replaced with new strengthened clear glass panels, replacing the old 34000 m2 of mixed surfaces including felt, cloudy wired glass and plastic sheet.
 Part of a £130 million upgrade, this has greatly increased the amount of natural light in the station.

-Recent developments

 From 2012 to 2014, improvements included: a new set of covered escalators at Waverley Steps leading to Princes Street (narrowing the huge set of previously open-air steps); a rebuilt and widened entrance from Market Street; a rebuilding of the canopies on the southern suburban line; a restoration of the central space in the ticket hall; and major improvements to the Calton Road access.
 Internally, several new lifts and escalators have greatly aided circulation.
 A new drop-off point and disabled parking/access was added on the Calton Road access in 2014.

 In mid-2017, as part of the Edinburgh to Glasgow Improvement Programme, platform 12 was extended.
 At the same time the former Motorail bay platforms were extended into a former car park area and taxi rank to allow platforms 5 and 6 to be extended to accommodate additional London North Eastern Railway services.
 Platforms 5 and 6 were brought into use on 28 February 2019.

 Work began in 2020 to reopen a corridor from the ticket office to the eastern concourse; this will also see the toilets replaced and a Changing Places facility installed.